It’s Never Too Early to ENGAGE, CONNECT AND LEARN!

 Seed Challenge Saturday (April 10)

 Tomatoes, watermelon, cucumbers, zucchini, peppers, oh my!
 It’s the spring planting season and the perfect opportunity to start a healthier lifestyle.
-Teach children the value of growing their food by planting a family or school veggie garden.
+Teach children the value of growing their food by planting a family veggie garden.
 Take the Family Seed Challenge.

 Music Monday (April 12)